More Body Piercing Care Tips

 - For new piercings, have a daily cleansing routine using the right gentle cleansers.

 - Always know the size of you piercing.
 It's important to know which gauge (the thickness of the barbell) your piercing is and what length is best for your particular piercing.
-It'll make purchasing new body jewelry less stressful if you know your piercing size.
+It'll make purchasing new body jewelry less stressful if you know your piercing size chart.

 - After healing, you should be able to change the body jewelry on your own quite easily, but remember to always keep jewelry in as even a well-healed piercing can start to close.